LABORA-INF-UFG/xapp-workshop/contents/class_1.md

 - `"name"`: the xApp name
 - `"version"`: the xApp version
 - `"containers"`: the list of containers of the xApp pod
+- `"messaging"`: the ports of the xApp containers and what messages they may send/receive

 Each element in the `containers` array must have at least:
 - `"name"`: the name of the container used for reference in the config-file